Act 3

 Identity, (marriage) relationships, ethics, gender roles, money

-Read the quotes and ideas and write, in your own class notebook, which concept(s) do you feel can be attached to the different symbols and motifs.
+Read the quotes and ideas and write, in your own exercise book, which concept(s) do you feel can be attached to the different symbols and motifs.

 Motif => theme support

-1. How does the motif that you were given yesterday reflect Nora's character and character development?
-Use relevant quotes to support your answer.
+2. How does the this motif/symbol reflect Nora's character and character development?
+Use relevant quotes that you or your peers found to support your answer.

-2. Having looked at how your motif reoccurs throughout the play, what theme (expressed as a sentence) is this motif illustrating?
+3. Having looked at how your motif or symbol reoccurs throughout the play, what theme do you think (expressed as a sentence) is this motif or symbol illustrating?

 timer